ethereum/ethereum-org/views/content/ether.md

 ### 1. Earn it by helping run the network

-The ethereum network kept running by computers all over the world.
+The Ethereum network kept running by computers all over the world.
 In order to reward the computational costs of both processing the contracts and securing the network, there is a reward that is given for the computer who was able to create the latest block on the chain.
 Every 12 seconds, in average, a new block is added to the blockchain with the latest transactions and the computer that was generated it will be given 5 ether.
 Due to the nature of the algorithm for block generating, this process is guaranteed to be random and rewards are given in proportion to the computational power of each machine.

 This process is usually called **_mining_** in the crypto-currency lingo.